 To be a surrogate mother in California, you must have no felonies or any serious criminal record.
 A background check, both federal and state, will be conducted to ensure that you are the ideal candidate for the surrogacy.
 Some agencies also require that if you have a live-in partner, he/she also has to undergo a background check.

 A surrogate does not have to worry about paying her medical expenses and other pregnancy-related costs as these costs are covered by the intended parents.
 However, surrogates must be financially stable.
 Most surrogacy agencies will not accept potential surrogates who are financially dependent on government assistance.
 The ideal candidate for surrogacy must not be receiving federal or state financial aid including welfare, public housing, cash assistance and section 8.

-For the necessary medical check-ups, doctor’s appointments and medical procedures, surrogates must be mobile, able and willing to travel as needed for at least a year.
+For the necessary medical check-ups, doctor’s appointments and medical procedures, surrogates must be mobile, able and willing to travel as needed.

 If you meet these basic requirements for becoming a surrogate in California, you can begin the process of finding a surrogacy agency.

-For women who are interested in becoming surrogate mothers with our agency, below are the basic requirements you must meet:
+For women who are interested in becoming surrogate mothers in California, below are the basic requirements you must meet:

-- You must be a legal immigrant, permanent resident or citizen of the United States
+- You must be a citizen of the United States

 - You must be between the ages of 23 and 38 years old